axtk/groundstate/README.md

 In this example, the `UserCard` component uses only the `users` store from `AppContext`.
 It won't be re-rendered if the contents of the `articles` store gets updated (just as intended).

-Note that a store is picked from the Context just like any other value on a Context.
-The Context may as well contain other non-store items alongside stores if need be.
-A store (whether from the Context or elsewhere) is passed to the `useStore()` hook to unpack the current store state and subscribe the component to the store updates.
+Note that the `users` store is picked from the Context just like any other value inside a Context.

 ## Filtering store updates